HIMA-MB02/word-frequency-distributon/README.md

     &emsp;1. app.js: This is the entry point for the express application.
 This contains all the dependencies, middlewares, routes(imported from 'routes/applciationRoutes.js') and initializes the server(at 3000 for development server). <br />
     &emsp;2. applicationRoutes.js: This contains the routes defined by the backend to handle requests.
 It contains the  GET: /ttt/:count route, which fetches, orders, maps and sorts the text file at https://terriblytinytales.com/test.txt.  <br />

+## Libraries and Dependencies

+1. ttt-backend: <br />
+    &emsp;a. node-fetch: to fetch file from url<br />
+    &emsp;b. express: used express on top of Node.js <br />
+    &emsp;c. cors: cross-origin resource sharing (to communicate with Angular 8) <br />
+1. ttt-frontend: <br />
+    &emsp;a. bootswatch/darkly: dark bootstrap CDN theme from bootswatch (https://bootswatch.com/darkly/)<br />

 ## Production

 The current git repository contains the developement server folder structure.  <br />